Choir Assessments begin at the start of term 2.

-All teachers/staff are reminded that they have a duty of care to supervise their choir and to always manage their behaviour.
-It is not the responsibility of the assessor to manage the behaviour of your choir.
+All teachers/staff are reminded that they have a duty of care to supervise their choir and to always manage their behaviour AT ALL TIMES.
+It is NOT the responsibility of the assessor to manage the behaviour of your choir.

 Teachers' duty of care can be exhibited in different capacities including discreet instruction, observing from a distance or even participating in the assessment.
-Duty of care does not include being on an electronic device.
+Duty of care does not include being on a device.

 Remember: This visit will provide us with information to place each choir for their performance in the Adelaide Concert Series.
 We will still consider suitable choirs for front and back rows on stage.